divisionbyz0rro/Infiniscryption/Spells/README.md

 <details>
 <summary>Changelog</summary>

+1.2.6
+- Prevented the game from soft locking if you back out of casting a spell partway through sacrificing creatures.

 1.2.5
 - Fixed texture loading defect to prevent crashes when spell cards appear in certain situations for the first time.
 - Updated mod to have a dependency on the unofficial patch as opposed to the standalone visually stackable sigils mod.